Markus-Mulholland/alphazar-daw/README.md

 ### volume pot
-Description: adjust the volume on a track
+Description: Adjust the volume on the selected track

 Interface: Pot using ADC